Friends & Family

 Could your student benefit from support to hone their academic skills, connect with others at Texas State, or get a mentor?
 Retention Management and Planning (RMP) offers programs and workshops to help in these areas and more through Bobcat Bond and the Brilliant Bobcats series.
 They also offer support to students who grew up in the foster care system, first year off-campus students, males, and students who are parents.

 Freshmen year of college can often feel the most intimidating.
 Students navigating all the different life changes can start to feel overwhelmed.
 If you are concerned about your student or you would like your student to be proactive, PACE at Texas State is a resource for them to talk to someone about personal and academic challenges.
 PACE provides comprehensive academic advising and programs for first-year students.
 They specialize in supporting students’ academic success as they gain a better sense of who they are.
 Services are available by appointment and include course recommendations, GPA calculation/projection, setting academic goals, and exploration of possible majors.

-The One Stop Center team, located on the Round Rock campus, provides information and assistance for a variety of services.
-Helpful services, such as advising, financial aid, and Veterans Affairs are offered in person by appointment.
+Student Services, located on the Round Rock campus in the Avery Building, Suite 201, provides information and assistance for a variety of services, such as advising, financial aid, and Veterans Affairs.
+Services are offered via phone or in person by appointment.

 The Office of Disability Services at Texas State provides services for students with disabilities.
 The staff is available to answer any questions that you may have.
 ODS is a strong advocate for inclusion, academic and physical accommodations, and access to students with disabilities.
 ODS works together to ensure equal access is available to our students.